cristeigabriel/zoomer/README.md

 - libx11

 # Clarifications
+This is a modified version of https://github.com/cristeigabriel/zoomer that I made for personal use.
-This is written by myself, and only the idea has been taken from Tsoding.
+Original Message: This is written by myself, and only the idea has been taken from Tsoding.